GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 ##### SSH key

-In order for the sample to execute remote commands automatically, gcutil must be allowed to connect to Google Compute Engine instances without passphrase.
+In order for the application to execute remote commands automatically, gcutil must be allowed to connect to Google Compute Engine instances with an empty passphrase.

 If gcutil has never been executed, please
 [run it](https://developers.google.com/compute/docs/hello_world#addvm)
 to configure SSH key.
 Make sure to set empty passphrase for SSH key.

-If SSH key is created earlier with passphrase, the sample fails to start Hadoop cluster, asking for manual passphrase entry from within the automated script.
+If an SSH key with a passphrase already exists, the application fails to start Hadoop cluster, asking for manual passphrase entry from within the automated script.
 If this happens, rename (or remove) the SSH key from the system.